-Labs and Goldens are both highly intelligent, and are used as working dogs.
-They make great bomb sniffing dogs as they have a great sense of smell, and they are often used as therapy and assistance dogs.
-Both of these breeds are extremely popular, and are often seen in television and film.
+They make great bomb-sniffing dogs as they have a great sense of smell, and they are often used as therapy and assistance dogs.
+Both of these breeds are extremely popular and are often seen in television and film.

 Both breeds do well in families with children, but a Labrador will be able to adapt easier to a household of young boisterous and loud kids.
 Golden Retrievers prefer a more calm home environment.

-Labradors are more independent than Golden Retrievers, they both enjoy being around their owners, but a Golden will be a little more clingy.
+Both breeds enjoy being around their owners and family, but a Golden Retriever will be a little more clingy.

-It is important to remember that the temperament of both breeds is a generalization of the breed, and every dog is different and has their own personality.
+It is important to remember that the temperament of both breeds is a generalization of the breed, and every dog is different and has its own personality.

 Both a Lab and a Golden are highly intelligent, they want to please their owners, and they are quick to learn new things.